Snake Game — Two Agents, One Board

 This is exactly the kind of edge case that emerges when two agents work on the same codebase — one writes the input handler, another tests it thoroughly, and the bug surfaces because the tester isn’t anchored to the original implementation assumptions.

-Phase 4: Post-Launch Fix (human → codex → claude)
+Phase 4: Post-Launch Fix (dashboard → codex → claude)

-After the game shipped, the human noticed the desktop layout scrolled on shorter viewports.
-Instead of fixing it manually, they added T-014 directly from the dashboard UI — clicked ”+ Add Task”, typed the title, set P1 priority, done.
+After the game shipped, a quick check revealed the desktop layout scrolled on shorter viewports.
+Instead of fixing it manually, T-014 was added directly from the dashboard UI — click ”+ Add Task”, type the title, set P1 priority, done.

-The human then pointed Codex at the project and asked it to check for open tasks.
-Codex queried the board, found T-014 unassigned, and picked it up at 15:43.
+Codex was pointed at the project and asked to check for open tasks.
+It queried the board, found T-014 unassigned, and picked it up at 15:43.

 The debugging loop: Codex didn’t guess at the CSS.
 It spun up a local server, launched Playwright via MCP, and measured actual DOM geometry — scrollHeight, innerHeight, getBoundingClientRect() on every layout element.
 It found the root cause: --board-size: min(78vmin, 560px) was purely width-driven, so on shorter desktop viewports the shell exceeded the screen height.